Regional Conferences and Workshops

 - The Second Crusade: The War Council of Acre, 1148

 Keep up to date with developments at the 2015 Annual Institute's homepage.

 The basic schedule for this year is being completed and will be posted as soon as it is available.
 For a sample program, please visit the 2014 institute page.

 RTTP Game Development Conference

 July 15-18, 2015: Faculty interested in game design are encouraged to participate in the annual Game Development Conference (GDC), hosted by the University of Georgia.
 July 15 is set aside for one-day/one-game play for those new to Reacting to the Past or new to a particular game, and July 16-18 will encompass the GDC itself.
-More information will be posted in the coming weeks and months.
+More information will be posted as it becomes available.

-- The Call for Proposals for the GDC is now open.
-Deadline for submission is January 16, 2015.
+- The Call for Proposals for the GDC is now closed.

 Right Column Copy